janosj/mongodb-singleview-covid/README.md

 ### 3. Configure your project settings

-Open the *demo.conf* file and adjust your MongoDB connect string.
+Open the *demo.conf* file and adjust your MongoDB connect string and the location of the downloaded sandbox.
 The remaining settings can be left as provided.

 ### 4. Run the Scripts